DeStRoYeR-droid/DeStRoYeR-droid/README.md

 # Immanuel Vivek Tirkey

-**Final-year MCA @ NIT Warangal**  ·  Systems programming & applied ML
+**Final-year MCA @ NIT Warangal**

-Building evaluation pipelines for LLMs.
-Writing C++ that has to be fast.
+Building evaluation pipelines for LLMs · Writing C++ that has to be fast · Playing basketball otherwise 🏀

 <br>